Barry Cable: Life after football and honours

-Cable was made a Member of the Order of the British Empire in December 1978 for "services to Australian rules football".
+Cable was made a Member of the Order of the British Empire (MBE) in December 1978 for "services to Australian rules football".

-While playing for East Perth, Cable decided to take up farming as a hobby and purchased a rural property in Orange Grove, on the outskirts of Perth.
-On 25 October 1979, he was involved in a near-fatal accident on his property when he attempted to start a Massey Ferguson tractor but lost control of the vehicle, getting his right leg caught under the rear wheel, stripping one side to the bone.
-Cable was saved when the tractor came off the leg, continued on its path and drove up the wall, cutting off its petrol supply.
-Cable then had to summon all his inner strength to remain conscious while yelling for help.
-Fortunately for Cable, a neighbour heard his yelling and, after rushing to the scene, Cable directed his horrified rescuer to call his wife and the ambulance.
+While playing for East Perth, Cable purchased a rural property in Orange Grove on the outskirts of Perth.
+On 25 October 1979, he was involved in a severe accident on the property when he lost control of a Massey Ferguson tractor while attempting to start it.
+His right leg was caught under the rear wheel, causing severe compound injuries.
+The tractor dislodged from his leg, drove into a nearby wall, and stalled.
+Cable remained conscious and called for help; a neighbour heard him and alerted emergency services.